JongWasTaken/JongWasTaken/README.md

 This account is only used for personal projects.
 ### Languages
-I consider myself rather proficient in all of these languages:
+I consider myself proficient in all of these languages:
 - C#
   - My favorite programming language
 - Java